 The following people should not receive the varicella vaccine:

 - Anyone who has had a serious allergic reaction to the varicella vaccine in the past

-- Anyone who has an immune system disease, such as HIV
+- A person with an immune system disease, such as HIV

-- Anyone who is receiving high doses of steroids, such as prednisone
+- A person receiving high doses of steroids, such as prednisone

-- Anyone who is receiving treatment for cancer with X-rays, drugs or chemotherapy
+- A person receiving treatment for cancer with X-rays, drugs, or chemotherapy

-- Anyone who has received blood products during the past 5 months, such as a blood transfusion
+- A person who has recently received blood products, such as a blood transfusion

 Talk to your doctor if you have any questions about whether you should receive the varicella vaccine.

 Are there any side effects from the varicella vaccine?